Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 One of the beauties of individual charcuterie boards is that you can customize them for anyone.
-Have some in your group with dietary restrictions?
+Have someone in your group with dietary restrictions?
 No problem just switch a few ingredients for them.
 You might exclude nuts for someone with an allergy.
-Have someone who can’t have diary, look for non-dairy cheese for them.
+Have someone who can’t have dairy, look for non-dairy cheese for them.
 This is perfect to accommodate anyone you’re entertaining, and not have them feel left out.

 What is a Charcuterie Board?

 Charcuterie Boards have become so popular lately, but exactly do we mean when we say charcuterie board?
 Charcuterie is actually the process of preparing and serving cured meats -think things like prosciutto and salami.
 It’s an old French word.
-The charcuterie boards that have become so popular lately are a snack board of cured meats and cheeses.
+The charcuterie boards that have become so popular today are a snack board of cured meats and cheeses.
 They often include some kind of crackers or bread, sometimes fruit, sometimes extras like nuts, mustards, chutneys.

 The term has come to mean almost any food gathered together on a board.
 You will see the inclusion of desserts sometimes now as well -which we used here for ours.
-Some people like to still strictly use the word to refer to a board that includes cured meat, other’s use it loosely now for any snack tray.
+Some people like to still strictly use the word to refer to a board that includes cured meat, others use it loosely now for any snack tray.